ibr-cm/python-inphase/README.md

 ## Check test coverage
 1. Run `nosetests --with-coverage` to run unit tests and generate a coverage report
 2. Run `coverage report -m` to display test coverage of the inphase module

+## Examples
+Two example usages are provided in the `examples` folder.

+`live_distance.py` connects via a serial interface to a sensor node and receives raw measurement data.
+It then computes the distance and prints it to the terminal.

+`testbed_example.py` is a more complex example.
+It shows how to record measurement data for later use.